 Comprehensive documentation, including medical reports and ongoing treatment progress, is essential for the continuous approval and coverage of domiciliary care.

-Inclusions and Exclusions Under Domiciliary Hospitalization?
+Inclusions and Exclusions Under Domiciliary Hospitalisation?

 Understanding the inclusions and exclusions under domiciliary treatment is important for you as a policyholder to manage expectations and make sensible decisions about your healthcare coverage.
-It makes you aware of what is covered and what is off-limits in terms of hospitalization.
+It makes you aware of what is covered and what is off-limits in terms of hospitalisation.

 Inclusions Exclusions